1996 Leeds RLFC season

-The 1996 Leeds RLFC season was the club's the first season in the newly formed Super League.
+The 1996 Leeds RLFC season was the club's first season in the newly formed Super League.
 Coached by Dean Bell, the club competed in Super League I and finished in 10th place.
 The club also competed in the 1996 Challenge Cup, and were knocked out in the semi-finals by Bradford Bulls.
 At the end of the season, the club changed its name to Leeds Rhinos.